tompsweeney/tompsweeney.github.io/source/_posts/first-post.md

 I've done some projects in the past with varying levels of success.
 I used to make Nintendo DS homebrew games.

 ### About Me
-Where you can find me on social media and other places around the web.
+Info about me and where you can find me on social media and other places around the web.